demisto/content/Packs/PcapStreams/Scripts/PcapFileExtractStreams/README.md

-Extract payloads of each stream from a pcap file
+Extract payloads of each stream from a pcap file.

 ## Script Data
 ---